coalaura/up/README.md

 ## Quick Start

-Pre-built binaries for common operating systems are available on the releases page.
+Pre-built binaries for common operating systems are available in the [releases](https://github.com/coalaura/up/releases/latest).
 Choose the download that matches your OS and architecture or build the latest development version yourself:

 ```bash
 go build -o server ./server